jh9504/cs492i_nlp_13/README.md

 ## Files
 General Help with what each files contain:

+run_nsml.sh
+-
+The bash file that sets our training settings such as:
+model: koelectra,  epochs: 2,  train and eval batch sizes: 24

+run_squad.py
+-
+The main file that contains the training implementation codes to run, select paragraphs, evaluate, and predict.

 open_squad.py
+-

 open_squad_metrics.py

-run_nsml.sh

-run_squad.py
+-

 setup.py
+-
- -contains prerequisite libraries if used additionally to what nsml provides by default
+contains prerequisite libraries if used additionally to what nsml provides by default

 ## For Training
  - assuming you are allocated with at least one GPU, execute bash file - (for nsml: ./run_nsml.sh   for local: ./run_local.sh)